Beatrice Castiglia Catullo

 Everyone should have a goal to leave footprints on this earth.
 Our Bea has left a long trail of them that will be around forever.”
 THE PROMISE

 Bea had always felt a connection to the Franciscans and in 1946, at the age of thirty, she became a Third Order Franciscan.
 Since she has always felt compassion for the sick, elderly and poor, nursing was a likely choice for Bea.
 In 1947, she became a nurse at Westchester Square Hospital, the place she worked for the next 28 years.
-Juggling hospital duties, homemaker responsibilities and the joys of raising three children in a three-room apartment became an almost overwhelming task when combined with the care of her mother-in-law, who was terminally ill with cancer.
-Bea promised God she would devote a lifetime of work to others if only she could survive the stresses in her own life.
+Juggling hospital duties, homemaker responsibilities and the joys of raising three children in a three-room apartment became an almost overwhelming task when combined with the care of her husband and mother-in-law, who were both ill.
+Bea promised God she would devote a lifetime of charity work to others if only she could survive the stresses in her own life.
 Bea received a validation of the promise she had made in a dream.
 Strengthened by this, her life work began.

-In 1964, while still a charge nurse, Bea founded a home attendant service for the elderly who were being discharged from hospitals without proper home care.
+In 1964, while still a nurse, Bea founded a home attendant service for the elderly who were being discharged from hospitals without proper home care.
 Bea used her own funds to assist the first patient.
-In doing so, she earned the admiration of Monroe Lovinger, her patient at the time, who contributed the first donation of $500.
-When asked for the name of her new organization, Bea eagerly tried to think of a name; she looked out the window, saw that it was raining and chose to call the agency R.A.I.N.
+In doing so, she earned the admiration of Monroe Lovinger, her patient at the time, who established the first donation of $500.
+When asked for the name of her new organization, Bea eagerly tried to think of a name; she looked out the window, saw that it was raining and chose to call the agency RAIN (the acronym was created afterword).

 Continuing her work in the hospital, Bea rented a Westchester Avenue storefront and set up R.A.I.N. with a single chair, table and telephone.
 Shortly, she accumulated so many donations of clothing, furniture and knickknacks that she opened a thrift shop which helped to defray operating expenses.